Vivaldi

 life of Antonio Vivaldi.
 I've also listened to a BBC radio play and

-watched a DVD of a more substantial play put on in San Francisco in that time.
+watched a DVD of a more substantial play put on in San Francisco.
 In addition

 In her play